 The New Homes Quality Code

-- Protects vulnerable customers, prohibits high pressure selling; requires any deposits the customer pays to their developer to be protected
+- Protects vulnerable customers, prohibits high pressure selling; requires any deposits the customer pays to their builder to be protected

-- Requires the developer to provide all relevant information about the home during the sales process – including its tenure and any future management or service charges – that allows them to make an informed decision about their purchase
+- Requires the developers to provide all relevant information about the home during the sales process – including its tenure and any future management or service charges – allowing them to make an informed decision about their purchase

 - Sets out requirements for a fair reservation agreement, including a ‘cooling off’ period; and sales contract requirements

-- Allows customer to have a suitably qualified inspector carry out a pre-completion inspection of their home on their behalf
+- Allows customers to have a professional carry out a pre-completion inspection of their home on their behalf

-- Crucially, and to address the biggest gap in the existing arrangements, the New Homes Quality Code requires developers to have an effective after care service in place to deal with any issues or ‘snagging’ problems customers have with their new home; and a robust complaints process that responds to customers concerns in a timely manner and to their satisfaction, keeping them informed at set times throughout.
-If a customer is not satisfied with how any complaint they have made has been dealt with, they can refer themselves to the independent New Homes Ombudsman Service
+- Crucially, and to address the biggest gap in the existing arrangements, the new Code requires developers to have an effective after care service in place to deal with any issues or ‘snagging’ problems customers have with their new home; as well as a robust complaints process that responds to customers concerns in a timely manner and to their satisfaction, keeping them informed at set times throughout.
+If a customer is not satisfied with how any complaint they have made has been dealt with, they can refer their case to an independent New Homes Ombudsman Service.

 “Consumers rightly expect new homes to be top quality – and to get great customer service too.
 The ombudsman will be an independent customer guardian, making sure buyers get proper redress if they’ve been sold a shoddy home or suffer from poor customer service.